rajeshbr/quarkus-tutorial/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

+We are using the Sakila database for demo purpose.
+Find more details about the db here <https://dev.mysql.com/doc/sakila/en/>
 ## Running the sakila DB which will be used in the application

 ```shell script